isabella232/GSoC17/Journal/Week_11.md

 ### Defining upstream, downstream and outermost Tasks

-Throughout this and week 10 entries, I often refer to these tree groups of tasks but perhaps it is not very clear.
+Throughout this and week 10 entries, I often refer to these three groups of tasks but perhaps it is not very clear.
 So here I will make a quick definiton of each one of these groups of tasks